aloilor/aloilor/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+### Hey there, nice to meet you 👋
+I'm a recent graduate with a Master's Degree in Engineering in Computer Science.
+I'm passionate about Deep Learning, Machine Learning and Software Engineering solutions and I'm actively looking for a job in these fields.
+FOr my Master's Thesis I worked on a Deep Learning research project involving improving Image Super-Resolution ([SRWaveDiff]()).

 ### Education:
 - Master of Science in Engineering in Computer Science @ `Sapienza Università di Roma`